HackDarmstadt/hackdarmstadt.github.io/guidelines/index.md

 ## Team

-A team should consist of at least two and a maximum of eight people.
+A team should consist of at least two and a maximum of five people.

 ## Code of Conduct